Sir-Photch/Todo.c/README.md

 # Todo.c

-Todo-applet inspired by rexims todo-rs
+Todo-applet inspired by tsoding's todo-rs

 `but in C!`